-- 6.2.6.12.3 At least one space character must be used to separate the items in each covariance matrix data line. - 6.2.6.13 Variance and covariance values shall be expressed in floating point or scientific notaton as related in 7.5.
-The digits of precision and time steps suitable for interpolation of a covariance time history should be chosen according to best practice to avoid covariance interpolation loss of precision [ANNEX N, Reference N-6].
+6.2.6.11.3 At least one space character must be used to separate the items in each covariance matrix data line as related in 7.4.1.6.

-NOTE: It is strongly recommended that covariance matrix time history interpolation be done by (1) eigenvalue/vector decomposition; (2) linear (or higher-order) interpolation of neighboring eigenvalues; (3) Euler axis/angle rotation of eigenvectors at intermediate time(s)
+6.2.6.12 Variance and covariance values shall be expressed in floating point or scientific notaton as related in 7.5.
+The number of significant figures and time steps suitable for interpolation of a covariance time history should be chosen according to best practice to avoid covariance interpolation loss of precision ANNEX N, References [N-6] and [N-13]).

-of interest; and (4) Re-composition of attained eigenvalues and eigenvectors into covariances at time(s) of interest (see ANNEX C, Section C5 and ANNEX N, References [N-9, N-10, and N-11]).
-Direct interpolation of covariance matrix components or failure to incorporate sufficient digits of precision on the interpolated covariance elements can produce invalid (non-positive-semidefinite) covariances.
+NOTE: It is strongly recommended that covariance matrix time history interpolation be done by either (1) using orbit-dynamics-aware numerical methods as provided in [N-9] or (2) eigenvalue/vector decomposition, linear (or higher-order) interpolation of neighboring eigenvalues; Euler axis/angle rotation of eigenvectors at intermediate time(s) of interest; and re-composition of attained eigenvalues and eigenvectors into covariances at time(s) of interest (see ANNEX C, Section C5 and ANNEX N, References [N-10, N-11, and N-12]).
+Direct interpolation of covariance matrix components or failure to incorporate a sufficient number of significant figures on the interpolated covariance elements can produce invalid (non-positive-semidefinite) covariances.